Becoming an Italian Teacher

 - Vocational Teacher Education

 Step 3: Become Licensed

 All states require public high school teachers to be licensed.
-Eligibility criteria varies by state, but most require at least a bachelor's degree, teacher education and practical experience.
-After meeting academic requirements, individuals generally need to pass a series of tests that include teaching practices as well as topics within the subject they'll be teaching.
+Eligibility criteria vary by state, but most require at least a bachelor's degree, teacher education and practical experience.
+After meeting academic requirements, individuals generally need to pass a series of tests that consist of teaching practices, as well as topics within the subject they'll be teaching.
 Many states use the PRAXIS exams, though some issue and administer their own exams.
-To maintain a license, teachers could need to complete continuing education.
+To maintain a license, teachers may need to complete continuing education.

-High school teachers earned a median salary of $55,360 in 2013, according to the U.S. Bureau of Labor Statistics (BLS).
-The BLS reports employment prospects for teachers at this level should increase by six percent between 2012 and 2022.
+The U.S. Bureau of Labor Statistics reports employment prospects for teachers at the high school level should increase by six percent between 2012 and 2022.
 Individual state budgets have an impact on the number of teachers hired.
-Job availability and salary expectations can vary based on location and the subject taught.
+Job availability and salary expectations change based on location and the subject taught.

 Community colleges hire Italian language teachers who have earned a master's degree.
 Programs, such as a Master of Art in Italian Studies, provide courses in Italian literature, language, art and culture.
 Study abroad opportunities are also available at the graduate level and could involve affiliated Italian universities.
 Students that have no prior teaching experience can also find Master of Education programs that infuse Italian studies with teacher training.